ESCOMP/CTSM/doc/source/tech_note/Surface_Albedos/CLM50_Tech_Note_Surface_Albedos.rst

 (:math:`r_{e}`).
-Previous studies have shown that use of spheres which conserve the surface area-to-volume ratio (or specific surface area) of ice media composed of more complex shapes produces relatively small errors in simulated hemispheric fluxes (e.g., Grenfell and Warren 1999).
+Previous studies have shown that use of spheres which conserve the surface area-to-volume ratio (or specific surface area) of ice media composed of more complex shapes produces relatively small errors in simulated hemispheric fluxes (e.g., :ref:`Grenfell and Warren 1999 <GrenfellWarren1999>`).
 Effective radius is the surface area-weighted mean radius of an ensemble of spherical particles and is directly related to specific surface area (*SSA*) as
 :math:`r_{e} ={3\mathord{\left/ {\vphantom {3 \left(\rho _{ice} SSA\right)}} \right. \kern-\nulldelimiterspace} \left(\rho _{ice} SSA\right)}` ,
 where :math:`\rho_{ice}` is the density of ice.
 Hence,